 We thank the Reviewer for this suggestion.
 We have added this to the revised manuscript (P. 13, Lines 302-305):

-Access to dialysis due to renal failure in the aftermath of a tropical cyclone would also rely on constant supply of electricity, which when cut at home, may result in additional hospitalizations for fluid and electrolyte disorders.38
+Access to dialysis due to renal failure in the aftermath of a tropical cyclone would also rely on constant supply of electricity, which—when cut at home or unavailable at a local care provider—may result in additional hospitalizations for fluid and electrolyte disorders.51

 It should be mentioned that the number of infectious diseases are relatively small.
 Again, shelter surveillance for respiratory and GI conditions to address possible outbreaks.